How to Fill the Creative Well – Creative Well – Filling the Well

 6. Go on a fieldtrip.

 Getting away from the computer and out of the chair is a great way to explore new ideas and add volume to your creative well.
 It is interesting that some of the most creatively challenging occupations require copious hours spent staring at glowing pixels on a screen.
 Getting out of the office is a great way to gain new insights.
 Plan frequent fieldtrips to museums, expos, science centers, galleries, and gardens.
-Even trip to the zoo can be a great way to store away some ideas for future use.
+Even a trip to the zoo can be a great way to store away some ideas for future use.

 7. Talk to people.